 The Office for the Advancement of Early Care and Education website is in the midst of a reorganization and redesign.
 Part of the reorganization is streamlining the website menu.
 As such, click on the link About Us to access information on Child Care Planning Committee and Policy Roundtable for Child Care and Development as well as Publications and Reports and Helpful Links and Resources.

-Cycle 16 of Stipend Program – 2014-15 - Click on the link for information on Cycle 16 of the Stipend Program, including the timeline and to download the instructions outlining the process for participating in the program.
-Funding for Cycle 16 of the Stipend Program is dependent on the availability of funds from the California Department of Education/Early Education and Support Division (CDE/EESD).
-Attention Race to the Top-Early Learning Challenge Participating Programs: New This Cycle – early educators working in programs participating in Race to the Top-Early Learning Challenge administered by the Office of Child Care are eligible to participate.
-Click on the link for more information.
+- Cycle 19 of Stipend Program – 2017-18 - Click on the link for information on the current cycle of the Stipend Program, including the timeline and to download the instructions outlining the process for participating in the program.
+Funding for each cycle of the Stipend Program is dependent on the availability of funds from the California Department of Education/Early Education and Support Division (CDE/EESD).

 The LA Children’s Data Network announces the release of this report that maps the loss of early childhood investments and infrastructure in Los Angeles County from 2008-11.